-The Society has a Risk Management and Internal Control System which it keeps under review.
-The framework contains all of the data and associated processes to ensure that the identified risks are assessed, monitored and reported against.
-The frameworks are organised around a "three lines of defence" model whereby business management undertakes the management of the risks, first line, within tolerances and frameworks that are designed and overseen by the second line.
+The Society has a Risk Management Framework which facilitates the mechanisms for effective risk management.
+The framework contains all the components to support the approach to the identification, assessment, management and control of risk.
+The framework is organised around a "three lines of defence" model whereby management of risk is the responsibility of everyone.
+First Line Management is responsible for the implementation of the risk management process, within tolerances and frameworks that are designed and overseen by the second line.
 Internal audit provides independent assurance to the Board over the combined effectiveness of lines one and two.

-The Board oversees and challenges the risk management functions activities by receiving quarterly reports into the Audit and Risk Committee.
+The Board oversees and challenges the risk management function's activities by receiving regular reports into the Audit and Risk Committee.
 The risk strategy is reviewed by the Board annually.

 The Society's second line functions are led by the Chief Risk Officer.
-A management committee, the Risk & Controls Committee, has been established to review all aspects of the Risk Management System and advises on policies and procedures, activity and incidents.
-It advises which issues should be escalated to the Executive, the Chief Executive, the Audit & Risk Committee and the Board, as well as to the SLT or individual managers.
+A management committee, the Risk & Controls Committee, reviews all aspects of the Risk Management System and advises on policies and procedures, activity and incidents.
+It advises which issues should be escalated to the Executive, the Chief Executive, the Audit & Risk Committee and the Board, as well as to the Senior Leadership Team or individual managers.

-The Risk & Controls Committee meets approximately monthly.
+The Risk & Controls Committee meets approximately quarterly.